 Storage and Use

 This recipe makes approximately 5 one-ounce tins or 10 half-ounce tins.
-Or, if you’re a little lazy like me, it stores well in a wide-mouth, cup-sized (8 ounce or jelly) canning jar with a tight fitting lid kept in a dark place, like your bathroom or dresser drawer.
+Or, if you’re a little lazy like me, it stores well in a wide-mouth, cup-sized (8 ounces or jelly) canning jar with a tight-fitting lid kept in a dark place, like your bathroom or dresser drawer.